muratera/nbs/information.md

 - Rocks, Crossbows, Bear Traps, Toolboxes and Fire & Smoke Bombs are not allowed.
 - If additional moderation is required, type requestadmin in chat to request.

-# If you wanna be VIP join to us Discord server.
+# If you wanna be VIP join to us Discord server for more information.

 Created by Sulla